cryoTUD/locscale/docs/install.md

     __OpenMPI__: LocScale allows parallelisation on multi-CPU environment with OpenMPI !!! warning "Installation on Apple silicon"
         GPU support on Apple silicon (MX chip) is currently buggy.
 We are working on resolving this.

+We recommend to use [Conda](https://docs.conda.io/en/latest/) for a local working environment.
+See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda) for more information on what Conda flavour may be the right choice for you, and [here](https://www.anaconda.com/products/distribution) for Conda installation instructions.

 ### Installation via environment files: